june2/study/builder_pattern.md

 ```java
 BankAccount account = new BankAccount(123L, "Bart", 100.00);
 ```
+- This code is fine.
+However, If we had 10 different parameters, it would become very difficult to identify what's what in the constructor at a single glance.
+To make it worse, some of those values might be optional, which means that we'll need to create a bunch of overloaded constructors to deal with all possible combinations, or we'll have to pass nulls to our constructor.

 # Builder Pattern

+- Thus, there are two specific problems that we need to solve:
+ - Too many constructor arguments.
+ - Incorrect object state.

 ```java
 public class BankAccount {
     public static class Builder {